 - Conducted a series of visits to nursing homes and hospitals to learn about best practices and challenges, and to solicit provider recommendations on how to improve care for persons with dementia.
 January 2015.

-- Published two reports identifying what facilities can do to provide good care, meet the needs of the residents and avoid the type of violations that typically result in enforcement action: Assisted Living Strategies to Enhance Resident Care, September 2014 and Nursing Home Strategies to Enhance Resident Care, June 2015.
+- Published a report identifying what facilities can do to provide good care and meet the needs of the residents and avoid the type of violations that typically result in enforcement action: Nursing Home Strategies to Enhance Resident Care, June 2015.

 - Approved a Modernization Rate Incentive award for a Milwaukee skilled nursing facility to develop a capital project specifically designed to support positive care outcomes for residents with dementia.
 April 2015.